(Amazon UK link) |

 It’s a character-based film, based on a true story written by Alan Bennett himself after Miss Shepherd dies.
 Or rather, on a ‘mostly-true’ story, as it becomes plain in the film that some poetic license has been taken.
 There’s a clever plot device meaning that there are two Alan Bennetts (ably played by Alex Jennings): one who lives life, and the other who sits at his typewriter, writing.
 They have a lot of interaction and dialogue, and one of the ‘extra’ features explains how this apparent doubling is done.

-It’s not a film that would appear to have a lot of special visual effects (other than a somewhat surreal final scene) but as one of the graphics staff explains, just having two apparently natural instances of the same person was remarkably complex and painstaking to create.
+It’s not a film that would appear to have a lot of special visual effects (other than a somewhat surreal final scene).
+But as one of the graphics staff explains in the 'extra' feature, having two apparently natural instances of the same person was remarkably complex and painstaking to create.

 I probably enjoyed this more the second time around, aware of the story and inevitable outcome, also aware of the underlying tensions in Bennet’s life: his own lifestyle was not something generally accepted at the time.
 I could also appreciate more the tension he felt between trying to care for his elderly - and increasingly confused - mother, while also fending off the feisty, often rude Miss Shepherd.